reachinginside/reachinginside.github.io/_posts/2016-04-04-One-Thing-Ive-Learned-From-CoDA.markdown

 ---

-I'm not an expert on identifying codependency.
-However I am probably more astute at identifying it in others than myself.
-I attend a Codependents Anonymous group now - just about six months.
-There, I can practice listening to others, and can practice sharing openly with others.
-And some weeks it's simply where I remember that I'm a codependent.
+I'm not an expert on identifying codependency, especially not my own.
+However I am getting better at identifying it in others.

+I now attend a Codependents Anonymous group - I'm a six-month veteran.
+On Friday evenings, I can practice patiently listening to others (boy do I need it), and I can practice sharing openly with people.
+And everyone is committed to following some group rules.

+Some weeks I make headway, I make improvements or I gain insight; some weeks it's like I'm starting over and simply a time I dedicate to remembering that I'm a codependent.

-Because of my new **wisdom** I now see this characteristic most everywhere I go.
-When I do notice the behavior, I make a concerted effort to not be a pompous prick;  nor should I let myself be contemptous of those who still suffer the affliction.
+Because of of this new perspective about my interactions with others, I now see this behaviour everywhere I go.
+I try to avoid being contemptous of *those* who still behave this way, but with a little bit of knowledge and a missing a touch of humility, its easy to mistakenly see others flaws and not ones' own.

 That's not to say that it's easy for me to not be a dick, and yes I'm fully aware - I once admitted with pride and irony both, when a friend asked how a recent book club meeting went: "It was good.
 I won".

 I'm getting better overall, but I do notice when others are letting their codependency show.
 And as often as not, it's in other support groups.